Monthly Archives: November 2015

 Then, I started betting in earnest.

 Anytime the odds were 6:1 or better for every horse, I divided all my money into 6 bets and bet equally on every horse.
 Since two horses both won at least half the time, and occasionally 3 horses won, even when a high-odds horse wasn’t the winner I’d often double or triple my money.
-If every horse was at least 4:1 and some were above 10:1, I’d bet a smaller percentage of my money, mostly to encourage the nice lady to have the race, rather than encourage other people to place their bets.
+If every horse was at least 4:1 and some were above 10:1, I’d bet a smaller percentage of my money, mostly to encourage the nice lady to have the race, rather than give her time to call out to encourage other people to place their bets before she began.
 If the odds were bad, I’d throw $100 on each horse to get the race over with quickly.

 My money piled up quickly.
 A $1500 bet on a 10:1 horse brought in $15,000, and even if I lost $7500 in bets on the other 5 horses, I still nearly doubled my money.
 Then it was a $3000 bet on every horse.
 Then a $6000 bet on every horse.
 When I got lucky, I could have three 9:1 or better horses all win.
 When I wasn’t lucky, I broke even, or had only risked a pittance.